OpenVisualCloud/Media-Transport-Library/doc/convert.md

 ## Introduction

-Starting from version 22.06, the Intel® Media Transport Library introduces a color format SIMD convert API, which can be used to convert between RFC4175 YUV422 10-bit BE and common LE formats.
+Starting from version 22.06, the Media Transport Library introduces a color format SIMD convert API, which can be used to convert between RFC4175 YUV422 10-bit BE and common LE formats.

 ### The SIMD API